REQUEST FOR PROPOSALS

 Note: You should discuss this aspect of the requirement with your advisor when you decide you would like to submit a proposal.

-i.
-Willingness to collaborate on the proposed project.
+Willingness to collaborate on the proposed project

 Note: You should request this letter once the person agrees to be a collaborator, and you will be responsible for uploading their letter when you submit your application.
 One letter should be submitted for any dataset included in the proposal that is not owned by your graduate school advisor.
+If you have multiple letters of collaboration from owners of datasets to be used in the proposed work, these letters should be merged into one pdf document for upload within the online submission survey.

-c.
-Project mentor statement.
+Project Mentor Statement.
 You must identify one primary project mentor for this project.
 The person must have a Ph.D. and be affiliated with an academic institution.
 Typically, it will be a collaborator identified in 7b or your graduate school advisor (identified in 7a), but the person may also be someone who has the expertise you need to execute the project.
 The key is that they are willing to meet with you regularly about the project and are willing to take ethical responsibility for the conduct of the research.
 (Due to the latter requirement, the mentor must have a tenure-track or tenured position; Postdocs are eligible to be the project mentor but must have a co-mentor who has a tenure-track or tenured position.)

 You will submit your project mentor's name, institutional affiliation, and email address with your application.
 When you submit your application, we will send your project mentor an email asking them to simply respond to that email with confirmation that (a) they agreed to be your project mentor on the project, (b) they are willing to meet with you about it regularly, and (c) they are willing to take ethical responsibility for the conduct of the research.